 It costs £29.65 for a motorcycle MOT and £37.80 if your motorbike has a sidecar.

-There are 2 different classes, as shown below.
-Class 1 bikes have an engine up to 200cc, and class 2 bikes are over 200cc.
-The class your motorbike is in doesn't affect the price you pay for the bike MOT.
+There are 2 different classes of motorbike for the MOT.
+Class 1 motorbikes have an engine up to 200cc, and class 2 motorbikes are over 200cc.
+The class your motorbike is in doesn't affect the price you pay for the motorcycle MOT.

 |Class||Vehicle Type||Maximum MOT fee|

 Motorcycle with sidecar (engine size up to 200cc)

 The motorcycle MOT consists of 16 checks to ensure your motorbike is safe and fit for purpose.